Cygnus NG-14: Hardware

 Felix & Paul Studios EVA Camera was the world's first space-rated 3D-390° virtual reality (VR) camera.
-The camera was designed to shoot footage for Space Explorers: The ISS Experience project, a collaboration between Montreal-based Felix & Paul Studios, Time, and Nanoracks.
-U.S. space services company Nanoracks adapted the camera to survive the harsh environment of space and meet NASA requirements.
+The camera was designed to shoot footage for Space Explorers: The ISS Experience, a collaboration between Montreal-based Felix & Paul Studios, Time, and Nanoracks.
+U.S. space services company Nanoracks ruggedized the camera to survive the harsh environment of space and meet NASA requirements.
 NASA Astronauts will mount the camera on the Nanoracks Kaber Microsatellite Deployer inside the International Space Station (ISS) before deploying it outside to capture footage of the Earth, the ISS, and spacewalking astronauts in 8K VR for the first time.

 Universal Waste Management System, a US$23 million titanium upgraded toilet, allowing astronauts to test its functionality before a similar commode flies on the Orion crew capsule to the Moon.
 The new toilet is roughly the size of a camper commode.
 It is about 65% smaller and 40% lighter than the toilet currently on the space station, according to Melissa McKinley, logistics reduction manager for the advanced exploration systems division of NASA.
 NASA partnered with Collins Aerospace to develop the new toilet, which officials said is better suited for female crew members than the existing commode on the station.
 Engineers made parts of the toilet out of titanium to withstand acid used to pre-treat urine before the fluid is recycled back into drinking water for the astronauts, said Jim Fuller, project manager of the toilet at Collins Aerospace.